iTwin/bis-schemas/Domains/0-Core/BisCore.remarks.md

 If the `Parent` property is not `NULL`, the system handler also requires that the child Element be in the same Model as the parent Element.
 This is enforced for all `Element` subclasses.

+### ElementRefersToElements

+Subclasses of `ElementRefersToElements` can make use of the `MemberPriority` property to prioritize or order elements being referenced.
+By default, `MemberPriority` is set to *null* if not assigned.
+Duplicate not-null values for `MemberPriority` are allowed as long as the Sources, Targets, or the `ECClassId` of the relationships are different.
+Furthermore, duplicate Sources and Targets are accepted only if either their `ECClassId` or `MemberPriority` values are not the same.

 ### ElementDrivesElement

 In iModels, a change-propagation system calls handlers that allow the driven Element to be affected by the driving Element.